coyote-team/coyote/README.md

 # adds Metum, Group, and Status objects to start you off
 heroku run bin/rake coyote:db:start

-# will prompt you for a password
+# setup the first user, will prompt you for a password
 heroku run bin/rake coyote:admin:create[user@example.com]

+# Configure the app to respond to your host name; requires you to create a DNS CNAME entry
+domains:add coyote.example.com

 # Workflow
 heroku open              # opens the app in your browser